sutoiku/puffin/FAQ.md

 PuffinDB makes it much easier to run [DuckDB](https://duckdb.org/) on serverless functions ([AWS Lambda](https://aws.amazon.com/lambda/), [Azure Function](https://learn.microsoft.com/en-us/azure/azure-functions/functions-overview), [Google Cloud Function](https://cloud.google.com/functions)) for executing read | write queries against objects managed by an Object Store ([Amazon S3](https://aws.amazon.com/s3/), [Azure Blob Storage](https://azure.microsoft.com/en-us/products/storage/blobs), [Google Cloud Storage](https://cloud.google.com/storage)) and tables managed by a Lakehouse ([Apache Iceberg](https://iceberg.apache.org/), [Apache Hudi](https://hudi.apache.org/), [Delta Lake](https://delta.io/)).

 ## Why should I run DuckDB on the cloud instead of my personal computer?
-While running DuckDB on your personal computer will work great in some instances, running it on the cloud can bring many benefits:
+While running [DuckDB](https://duckdb.org/) on your personal computer will work great in some instances, running it on the cloud can bring many benefits:
 - No need to download large datasets from the cloud to your local computer.
 - Ability to work with larger datasets by taking advantage of fleets of [AWS Lambda](https://aws.amazon.com/lambda/) functions and | or large [Amazon EC2](https://aws.amazon.com/ec2/) instances.
 - Enforcement of column and | or row-level access control policies.

+## Can I still run DuckDB client-side while using PuffinDB cloud-side?
+Of course!
+In fact, this is probably the best way to take advantage of PuffinDB.
+To do so with a plain-vanilla client-side version of [DuckDB](https://duckdb.org/), simply export your PuffinDB query results to your Object Store as [Apache Parquet](https://parquet.apache.org/) files, then download these files onto your client so that you can query them using your local DuckDB engine.
+Down the road, it is quite likely that DuckDB will directly support more advanced protocols to make this integration totally seamless.

 ## Can I use PuffinDB without a Lakehouse?
 Yes, you can use PuffinDB with just an Object Store like [Amazon S3](https://aws.amazon.com/s3/).
 But you should still take a look at [Iceberg](https://iceberg.apache.org/), for the following reasons: